jberetweb, JBeret job repository viewerTweet

 batch xa-data-source add \ --name=JBatchDS \ --driver-name=postgresql \ --jndi-name=java:jboss/jdbc/JBatchDS \ --user-name=postgres \ --password=*** /subsystem=datasources/xa-data-source="JBatchDS"/xa-datasource-properties=ServerName:add(value="localhost") /subsystem=datasources/xa-data-source="JBatchDS"/xa-datasource-properties=PortNumber:add(value="5432") /subsystem=datasources/xa-data-source="JBatchDS"/xa-datasource-properties=DatabaseName:add(value="jbatch") run-batch /subsystem=batch/job-repository=jdbc:write-attribute(name=jndi-name, value=java:jboss/jdbc/JBatchDS) /subsystem=batch:write-attribute(name=job-repository-type, value=jdbc) /subsystem=naming/binding=java\:\/env\/jsf\/ProjectStage:add(binding-type=simple,value=Development,class=java.lang.String)

 - JBeret creates the schema automatically if any tables aren't found, so make sure the database user can execute DDLs.

 - Use XA datasource for both the job repository and your application database.

 - [WFLY-3174] Add view of batch jobs with ability to view, restart and stop - JBoss Issue Tracker

 - JSR 352 - Viewing batch jobs in admin console | JBoss Developer

-I would be glad if you do any feedback to me because it's my first developed software became public on GitHub.
+I would be grateful for your feedback because it's my first software which is public on GitHub.